zpoon/RSSubBot/README.md

 # RSSubBot (WIP)

-A reddit CLI bot that handles an assortment of RuneScape-related tasks.
+A reddit command-line interface bot that handles an assortment of RuneScape-related tasks.

 ## Installation

-Installation of the dependencies can be done with pip:
+Installation of the dependencies can be done with `pip`:

 `$ pip install -r requirements.txt`